adamhamlin/deep-equality-data-structures/README.md

     [...set.values()]; // [{ val: 1, other: 2 }]
     ```

 -   `mapValueTransformer` - a custom function that transforms Map values prior to hashing.
-This is only relevant to the `.equals` and `.contains` operations from the `Comparable` interface.
+This is only relevant to the `.equals`/`.contains` operations from the [Comparable interface](#comparable-interface), as well as the [Bi-Directional DeepMap](#bi-directional-deepmap).
 It does not affect the values that are stored.

     ```typescript
     type MyType = { val: number; other: number };